chensl/BakeConverter/README.md

 How to use the BakeConverter:
 1. Download BakeConverter to your PC or Mobile devices with link https://github.com/chensl/BakeConverter/archive/master.zip;
-2. Extarct file download in step 1 and open the BakeConverter.html with the web browser (Mozilla FireFox is recommended);
+2. Extarct file downloaded in step 1 and open the BakeConverter.html with the web browser (Mozilla FireFox is recommended);
 3. To start using the tool, first, define the baking ingredients either by searching in the search box or select from the drop down list.
    (searching function may not be valid in some web browsers)